shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 - Try to build and deploy, if applicable, without changes to ensure your DevOps/delivery process is in order before adding changes.
 - Small chunks of work are easier to deal with than large chunks of work.
 Test and deploy often to ensure quality and give more time to productivity than fixing.
 - Try to stay loosely coupled especially for web links or configurations that may change if the system is deployed somewhere else.
 - Don’t feel like it must be perfect.
-You may want to have separation of concerns, but given the amount of time to deliver, you may put business rules in the UI, etc. Delivering the feature technically “dirty” may be good enough.
+You may want to have separation of concerns, but given the amount of time to deliver, you may put business rules in the UI, etc. Delivering the feature technically "dirty" may be good enough.
 Of course, always strive to do what is right for the charity.
 A working solution is valued over an awesome solution that never is finished.

 ### Lesson learned from past GiveCamps
 - Use Relative URLs for links to images, documents and pages, as this will ensure that nothing is lost when the DNS transfer happens